August 3, 2017

-Safe Horizon proudly joined New York State Attorney General Eric T. Schneiderman and acting Brooklyn District Attorney Eric Gonzalez this morning to speak out about the chilling effect ICE arrests in courthouses have on undocumented witnesses and victims of crime.
+Safe Horizon proudly joined New York State Attorney General Eric T. Schneiderman and acting Brooklyn District Attorney Eric Gonzalez this morning to speak out about the chilling effect U.S. Immigration and Customs Enforcement (ICE) arrests in courthouses have on undocumented witnesses and victims of crime.
 They are calling for no ICE enforcement activity in courthouses, and for courts to be treated as sensitive locations like hospitals, places of worship, and schools.

 Below is the full testimony of Shani Adess, the senior supervising attorney of Safe Horizon’s Immigration Law Project.